awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 + Running this code might result in charges to your AWS account.
 + Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

+Create an Amazon RDS MySQL DB instance that maintains the data used by the AWS Tracker application.
+The database is MySQL, contains a table named **Work** and a primary key named **idwork** (this table is described in a following section).
+For information about creating an Amazon RDS database, see  [Creating a MySQL DB instance and connecting to a database on a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html).

+After you create the database, in the **Connectivity & security** section, view the **Endpoint** and **Port** of the DB instance.
+Notice the endpoint of the database.
+You need this value when you create a connection to the database using Java (this is shown later in this tutorial).

+      url = "jdbc:mysql://awstracker.<url to rds>.amazonaws.com/awstracker";

+**Note:** You must set up inbound rules for the security group to connect to the database.
+You can set up one inbound rule for your development environment and another for Elastic Beanstalk (which will host the application).
+Setting up an inbound rule essentially means enabling an IP address to use the database.
+Once you set up the inbound rules, you can connect to the database from a client such as MySQL Workbench.
+For information about setting up security group inbound rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).

 ## Understand the AWS Tracker application

 The AWS Tracker application uses a model that is based on a work item and contains these attributes: